 Celebrity Cruises has a strong brand and positions itself as an premium cruise line.
-I sailed on the Celebrity Eclipse ship as part of my honeymoon cruise from Vancouver to Hawaii, and in this review, you’ll discover what we loved about the ship.
+I sailed on the Celebrity Eclipse ship as part of my honeymoon cruise from Vancouver to Hawaii, and share what we loved about this vessel.

 On our cruise, the Eclipse lived up to that reputation.
-If you are a Cruise Critic follower, contributor, or read cruise reviews, the Eclipse won many 2019 Cruisers’ Choice Awards, including:
+If you are a Cruise Critic follower, contributor, or read cruise reviews, the Eclipse won many 2019 Cruisers’ Choice Awards.

 #3 Best Overall Ship